 The Export-Import 3 (EI3) program has been discontinued.
 The TE Board approved this decision when they eliminated the balance sheet requirements.
-The official announcement is found in the Appendix of the TE Handbook.
+The official announcement can be found in the appendix of the TE Handbook.
 The TE Cooperative Program (Co-Op) has been discontinued.
 The TE Board approved this decision of the Directors at the June 2014 annual meeting.
 The TE Board of Directors believes that with the changes to the Balance Sheet requirements, the E/I 3 and the TE Co-Op Program are no longer needed.
-Each TE member school's status is in Good Standing as long as they meet all financial obligations and do not have a high number of exports versus a low number of imports.
+Each TE member school's status is in Good Standing if it meets all financial obligations and does not have a high number of exports versus a low number of imports.
 TE Central will monitor schools that appear way out of balance on a case-by-case basis.
+The Room Credit Program has been discontinued.
+The new TE administrative system cannot support the program and its credits.